 Both Provide Tax-free Distributions in Retirement

-The biggest distinguishing factor about a Roth plan, the one that makes it so attractive for so many people, is it offers the opportunity to create a tax-free income source in retirement.
+The biggest distinguishing factor about these two Roth plans is the fact they create the opportunity to build up a tax-free income source in retirement.
 This benefit is available whether you have a Roth IRA or a Roth 401(k) plan.

-In order to qualify for tax-free income in retirement, distributions cannot be taken before you reach age 59 ½.
+In order to qualify for tax-free income in retirement, distributions that include earnings cannot be taken before you reach age 59 ½.
 In addition, you must be participating in a Roth plan for a minimum of five years at the time distributions are taken.
-But as long as you meet those two criteria, the distributions you receive from the plan will be tax-free.
+But, as long as you meet those two criteria, the distributions you receive from the plan will be tax-free.

 This makes Roth plans completely different from other tax-sheltered retirement plans, such as traditional IRAs and regular 401(k) plans.
 All other retirement plans are merely tax-deferred.
 That means that, while you get generous tax benefits during the accumulation phase of the plan with a 401(k), you will have to pay ordinary income tax when you begin taking distributions in retirement.

-In this way, both Roth IRAs and Roth 401(k) provide excellent tax diversification strategies for retirement.
+In this way, both Roth IRAs and Roth 401(k) plans provide excellent tax diversification strategies for retirement.
 This means either will allow you to have at least some tax-free income along with other income sources that are fully taxable.

 Neither offers Tax-deductible Contributions